PrioteasaAndrei/QA-with-transformers-WS23/README.md

 | [RecursiveCharacterTextSplitter](https://python.langchain.com/docs/modules/data_connection/document_transformers/recursive_text_splitter) |❌ | ❌ | ✅ | ✅ |
 | [SentenceTransformersTokenTextSplitter](https://python.langchain.com/docs/modules/data_connection/document_transformers/split_by_token) | ✅ | ✅ | ✅ | ✅ |

+Influence of weight of ensemble retriever (weight of BM25 retriever).
+Only measured context_precision (asta are sens)

+Might have fucked up the experiment

+context_precision: 0.9200, 0.9200, 0.9200
+BM25 retriever weight: 0.5, 0.7, 1

+Inference time using llama2 (Ollama) on a RTX 3050 Ti 4 GB VRAM , 16 GB RAM, I7 10th generation, max_retrieved_docs = 50, used_tokens= 8295: 3 mins 53 seconds

 For easy access to the vector database, irrespective of the machine on which our QA system is run we created an Elasticsearch instance on Elastic Cloud.
 Other reasons for choosing Elasticsearch were its compatibility with Langchain and the costs for maintaining the vector database.

 Each index has the same underlying retrieval strategy, namely a [Hybrid ApproxRetrievalStrategy](https://python.langchain.com/docs/integrations/vectorstores/elasticsearch#approxretrievalstrategy), which uses a combination of approximate semantic search and keyword based search.